Jegge2003/ALX_Capstone/README.md

 # Task Management API with Django REST Framework

 This project is a Task Management API built with Django and Django REST Framework.
 It allows users to register, authenticate, and manage their personal or professional tasks.
-This README covers setup and usage for the first 3 weeks of development.
+This README covers setup and usage.

 ## Features Implemented